-Can I receive Oleptro if I am pregnant or breastfeeding?Oleptro may harm an unborn baby.
-Talk to your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+May I receive this medication if I am pregnant or breastfeeding?The effects of Oleptro during pregnancy and breastfeeding are unknown.
+Tell your healthcare provider immediately if you are pregnant, plan to become pregnant, or are breastfeeding.

 - Alcohol and AntidepressantsThe dos and don'ts of drinking when you take antidepressants are mostly don'ts.

 - Antidepressant Treatment TimelineYou can expect to feel some relief from depression symptoms as early as the first week, but the full response could take months.

 - Medications to Avoid While on AntidepressantsCould your antidepressant interact with something else you're taking?